projectwilberforce/projectwilberforce.github.io/_posts/2017-02-01-CBE-1-0-Released.md

 Colorblind Effect (CBE) plugin simulates three most common types of colorblindness.
 This lets gamedesigners better identify potential problems with reduced color vision.

-With this plugin it is easy to check if some part of the game relies too much on colors as a source of information.
+With this plugin it is easy to check if some part of the game relies too much on colors as a source of information (for example, people with most common colorblindness have trouble distinguishing between red and green).
 Typical problems are:

  - Color gradidents: healthbars, threat levels etc.